Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 2. Number of Occurrences in a Selector Sequence

-Also, only one pseudo-element can appear beside a selector, whereas pseudo-classes can be combined with each other if the combination makes sense.
-For instance, to target first child elements that are also read-only, we can create a combination of the pseudo-classes :first-child and :read-only in the following way:
+Only one pseudo-element can be used per selector, whereas pseudo-classes can be combined as long as the combination makes sense.
+For example, to target first-child elements that are also read-only, you can combine the pseudo-classes :first-child and :read-only as follows:

 :first-child:read-only {